Sanjeevan1998/ml-ops-project/README.md

 #### Model training and training platforms

-We will fine-tune three pre-trained transformer models to build our ML assistant for therapists:
+We will fine-tune and integrate three pre-trained open-source transformer models to build the LegalAI system:
-- **Summarization Model**: LLaMA 3.2 1B (for summarizing patient journal entries)
+- **Summarization Model**: LLaMA 3 (8B or 13B) fine-tuned to summarize long legal case documents based on user-uploaded queries or case transcripts.
-- **Sentiment Analysis Model**: DeBERTa-v3-base (for detecting emotions and sentiment)
+- **Relevance Classifier**: DeBERTa-v3-base, optimized to classify the legal relevance of precedent cases based on similarity and context matching.
-- **Risk Detection Model**: DeBERTa-v3-small (for identifying concerning or risky content)
+- **Metadata Extractor**: Legal-BERT, used to extract structured fields such as involved parties, jurisdictions, legal principles, and outcomes from unstructured text.

-We will perform initial fine-tuning of these models using publicly available mental health datasets (e.g., Mental Health Reddit Dataset, GoEmotions).
-After initial training, we will periodically retrain these models using updated labeled data collected from simulated production usage.
+We will use a subset of the case.law dataset (6.9M U.S. court decisions).
+Fine-tuning and evaluation will focus on legal summarization quality and accuracy of case tagging.

-To efficiently train these transformer models, we will use distributed training strategies (Ray Train with Distributed Data Parallel - DDP) on GPU nodes.
-Additionally, we will perform hyperparameter tuning using Ray Tune to optimize model performance.
-All experiments, hyperparameters, metrics, and model artifacts will be tracked using MLFlow, hosted on Chameleon infrastructure.
+Training and hyperparameter tuning will be done using Ray Train and Ray Tune respectively, on Chameleon Cloud GPU nodes.
+All training experiments, metrics, and models will be versioned and tracked using MLFlow.

 ### Relevant parts of the diagram:
 - **Kubernetes Cluster → Model Training & Experiment Tracking:**